justinvos/ECON151G/ECON151G_Notes.md

 * An **export subsidy** is a cash payment to exporters per unit of exports.

 **Capital flight** is a large and sudden reduction in the demand for assets in a country.

+## Aggregate Demand and Aggregate Supply

+A **recession** is a period of declining real incomes and rising unemployment.

+A **depression** is a severe recession.

+Economic fluctuations are:
+* Irregular and unpredictable
+* Most macroeconomic variables fluctuate together
+* As output falls, unemployment rises
+* Net exports and output tend to move in the opposite direction

+The **aggregate demand curve** shows the quantity of goods and services that households, firms and the government want to buy at each price level.

+The **aggregate supply curve** shows the quantity of goods and services that firms choose to produce and sell at each price level.

+The **wealth effect** or **Pigou effect** occurs when the price level decreases, making consumers feel more wealthy and willing to spend more.

+The **interest rate effect** or **Keynes effect** occurs when a lower price level reduces the interest rate, which encourages greater spending on investment goods.

+The **exchange rate effect** or **Mundell-Fleming effect** occurs when a lower price level reduces the interest rate, which results in a depreciation in the real exchange rate.